 If you think your students won’t fare well writing their thoughts, conduct focus-group interviews or have an outside person take over instead to ensure objectivity.
-Ask the questions you have in mind and make sure to probe the students to get more detailed information and clarification.
+Ask the questions you have in mind and probe the students to get more detailed information and clarification.
 However, only choose this path if your student-teacher relationship is strong and built on trust.

 If you’d rather not be as direct, you can evaluate your technique and how well your students are learning by looking at their assignments and test results, provided that they’re well-designed to measure students’ learning achievements.
 You’re also welcome to conducting oral tests after each class, but you’ll need to make sure that everyone participates.